The Whole Book

 Here is a course outline:

-Over the five weeks of the course, you will join 1.5-hour weekly meetings and two one-on-one conferences.
+Over the six weeks of the course, you will join 1.5-hour weekly meetings and two one-on-one conferences.

-Participants also set aside one hour between Monday to Wednesday post assignments, ask questions, and give feedback to one another.
+Participants also set aside one hour each week to post assignments, ask questions, and give feedback to one another.

-For the workshop, participants read the two weekly submissions from Tuesday to Saturday and provide a brief response by the end of day Saturday.
+For the workshop, participants read the two weekly submissions from Sunday to Saturday and provide a brief response by the end of day Saturday and then discuss the work in our live calls on Sundays.

 When Will We Meet?